arms-mbon/code_release_001/README.md

 * [ITS_merge_tables_first_step_for_data_paper.R](https://github.com/arms-mbon/code_release_001/blob/main/ITS_merge_tables_first_step_for_data_paper.R)

 These scripts perform the following tasks:
+* Merging of all data from individual PEMA runs.
 * As no confidence threshold was applied within PEMA for taxonomic assignments of COI ASVs, all rank assignments with a confidence value of below 0.8 are discarded for this marker gene.
 * Given that reference databases use different taxonomic levels and contain assignments that may not represent an actual classification (e.g., "Class.xy_X" etc.), rank assignments were curated (i.e., assignments containing Xs,"_sp", etc. set as NA), actual species assignments generated and a final rank order established.
 * Final ASV/OTU count tables, taxonomy tables and fasta files were generated for each gene's data set.
 These files can be found in [final_count_taxonomy_fasta_files](https://github.com/arms-mbon/code_release_001/tree/main/final_count_taxonomy_fasta_files).